leojos/leojos.github.io/README.md

 # I am learning web development with GitHub.
-Thanks
+Thanks to GitHub